OmBhutkar/Lab-Assignment-5.1/README.md

 # Lab-Assignment-5.1

-Here's a sample README.md file for your GitHub repository based on your project:

----

-markdown
 # 📈 LSTM Time Series Forecasting

 This project implements an LSTM (Long Short-Term Memory) neural network for time series forecasting, inspired by the research paper **"ABBA: An Interpretable and Fast Symbolic Representation of Time Series" (arXiv:2003.05672v1)** and comparative reference to **"A Comprehensive Review on LSTM Architectures for Time Series Forecasting" (arXiv:1912.09363v3)**.